What To Know About The CinchSeal 9700 Series Of Rotary Shaft Seals

 What’s the Bottom Line on Rotary Shaft Seals?

-The purpose of a rotary shaft seal is simple.
+The purpose of a rotary seals is simple.
 The execution—not so much.
 Rotary shaft seals don’t get much glory, but they have a tough challenge to overcome.
 CinchSeal 9700 series seals do it with:

 • Innovative all-metal design that eliminates shaft damage while ensuring a solid seal and long service life